-The only difference between the two control experiments (LMctrl and PIctrl) is the palaeogeography, and this results in significantly different precipitation values.
-For instance, in the late Miocene control experiment, precipitation rates are up to ~2 mm day-1 lower in southern North Africa than
+The only difference between the two control experiments (LMctrl and PIctrl) is the palaeogeogra-

-- they are in the preindustrial control run (Figure 10d).
-There are also smaller differences (<0.3 mm 630 day-1) in the northern region (Figure 10b).
-Across the whole of North Africa, the preindustrial control experiment is on average warmer than the late Miocene control.
-This is most pronounced in the northern region, where SATs are up to $\sim 2^{\circ}$ C greater (Figure 10a), as a result of stronger local summer insolation.
-Analysis of the different simulations demonstrates that in the northern region the - biggest influence on temperature range is orbital variability ($\sim 7^{\circ}$ C; Figure 10a), while CO2 results 635 in \sim 3°C temperature difference and palaeogeography \sim 1°C. The striking differences in precipitation in the southern region are again most strongly influenced by orbital variability which contributes up to \sim 2.5mm day-1 to the August peak (Figure 10d).
+- 675 phy, and this results in significantly different precipitation values.
+For instance, in the late Miocene control experiment, precipitation rates are up to ~2 mm day-1 lower in southern North Africa than they are in the preindustrial control run (Figure 10d).
+There are also smaller differences (<0.3 mm day-1) in the northern region (Figure 10b).
+Across the whole of North Africa, the preindustrial control run experiment is on average warmer than the late Miocene control.
+This is most pronounced in - 680 the northern regionwhere, , where SATs are up to ~2°C greater (Figures Figure 10a,e), as a result of stronger insolation and the negligible influence of monsoon cloud coverlocal summer insolation.
+Analysis of the different simulations demonstrates that in the northern region the biggest influence on temperature range is orbital variability (~7°C; Figure 9a10a), while CO2 results in ~3°C temperature difference and palaeogeography ~1°C. The striking differences in precipitation in the Southern - 685 southern region are again most strongly influenced by orbital variability which contributes up to ~2.5mm day-1 to the August peak (Figure 10d).
 The June-July-August-September average of SAT and precipitation for each of the experiments summarised in Figure 10 can also be found in Table 1.

-640 This highlights the extended length of the monsoon season during precession minimum at 400 ppm CO2, resulting in increased modelled precipitation in the month of September (but no change with respect to the 280 ppm simulation in the month of August) and therefore for the entire period.

-Note that, to a lesser extent, obliquity forcing also has an impact on the North African summer monsoon (e.g. Bosmans et al., 2015a, b).
+This highlights the extended length of the monsoon season during precession minimum at 400 ppm CO2, resulting in increased modelled precipitation in the month of September (but no change with respect to the 280 ppm simulation in the month of August) and therefore for the entire period. - Note that, to a lesser extent, obliquity forcing also has an impact on the North African summer monsoon (e.g. Bosmans et al., 2015a, b).
 Given our experimental design, it is possible to compare experiments 1 and 22, where obliquity is a maximum and minimum, respectively, and precession has very similar values in both simulations (see Figure 1).
-The seasonal distribution of precipitation in the North African monsoon region (Southern "box") is, however, very similar between the two extreme obliquity simulations and so are the mean annual values, only showing significant differences in the summer months (below ~1 mm day-1; Supplementary Material, Figure S7).
-This results in much smaller hydrologic changes compared to the extreme precession simulation and these are, therefore, not discussed in more detail in this study.

-In the model, the variability in the African summer monsoon between the two precession extremes can largely be explained by changes to the regional circulation; for instance, in the strength of the African Westerly Jet, which transports moisture into North Africa during precession minima.
-Be-

-- 655 cause of a greater land-sea temperature differential, low level winds are stronger (>10 m/s) in the precession minimum simulation (Figure 11a) and weaker (<4 m s-1) during precession maxima (Figure 11b), relative to the modern orbit late Miocene control experiment (Figure 11c).
-The importance of perturbations to the large-scale atmospheric circulation is also shown by the differences in the strength of the Hadley circulation between these three simulations (Supplementary Material, Figure - 660 S11).
-During precession minimum, the ascending branch is much stronger than in the late Miocene control run and it shows a northward propagation of $\sim 4^{\circ}$.
-During precession maximum, the ascending branch is significantly weaker than in the control and located $\sim 3^{\circ}$ further south.
+The seasonal distribution of precipitation in the - 695 North African monsoon region (Southern "box") is, however, very similar between the two extreme obliquity simulations and so are the mean annual values, only showing significant differences in the summer months (below ~1 mm day-1; Supplementary Material, Figure S7).
+This results in much smaller hydrologic changes compared to the extreme precession simulation and these are, therefore, not discussed in more detail in this study. - The In the model, the variability in the African summer monsoon between the two precession extremes can largely be explained by changes to the regional circulation; for instance, in the strength of the African Westerly Jet, which transports moisture into North Africa during precession minima.
+Because of a greater land-sea temperature differential, low level winds are stronger (>10 m/s) in the precession minimum simulation (Figure 11a) and weaker (<4 m s-1) during precession maxima - 705 (Figure 11b), relative to the modern orbit late Miocene control experiment (Figure 11c).
+The importance of perturbations to the large-scale atmospheric circulation is also shown by the differences in the strength of the Hadley circulation between these three simulations (Supplementary Material, Figure 3S11).
+During precession minimum, the ascending branch is much stronger than in the late Miocene control run and it shows a northward propagation of ~4°.
+During precession maximum,

+710 the ascending branch is significantly weaker than in the control and located $\sim 3^{\circ}$ further south.
 This clearly indicates the shifts in the position of the ITCZ during these three simulations.